Explaining Microsoft EA FAQs

 Q: What is a Microsoft Enterprise Agreement (EA)?

-A: A Microsoft EA is a volume licensing agreement for large organizations (typically 500 or more users/devices) that consolidates the purchase of software and cloud services under one contract with discounted pricing.
-It simplifies license management by covering multiple products and services in a single agreement, offering flexibility and cost savings.
+A Microsoft EA is a volume licensing agreement for large organizations (typically with 500 or more users/devices) that consolidates the purchase of software and cloud services under one contract, offering discounted pricing.

 Q: What are the main benefits of a Microsoft EA?